gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

     It connects to the server via the [CLI](http://manpages.ubuntu.com/manpages/en/man5/pulse-cli-syntax.5.html) protocol over a Unix domain socket.
 This text protocol provides a variety of commands to inspect and configure the server.
 The tool redirects its stdin and stdout to the socket so that the user directly communicates with the server.

+    The pacmd tool doesn't work over the network or when the server is running in system mode and doesn't support autospawn.
+Users are encouraged to use the pactl tool instead.

 * **pactl**

     [pactl](http://manpages.ubuntu.com/manpages/man1/pactl.1.html) tool implements non-interactive commands for server configuration.

     It communicates with the server via the C API, which uses the "native" protocol internally.
 The tool understands a number of commands which should be specified via the command line arguments.
-It supports only a subset of the features available in the CLI protocol.
+It supports most of the features available in the CLI protocol.

 * **pacat**